.jpg)

 Businesses dealing with consumers would also be able to send e-invoices to their private contractors, provided that the recipient consents to receive an e-invoice, and on the condition that a legible version of the e-invoice, i.e. PDF or other image-like format, is also delivered.

-The planned e-reporting can be described as near-real time reporting, based on the requirement for transactional data to be sent to the Financial Administration of the Republic of Slovenia within 8 days of the date of issuance or receipt.
-The accepted format for exchange with the Administration is eSLOG.
+The plan envisioned near-real time reporting, requiring transactional data to be sent to the Financial Administration of the Republic of Slovenia within 8 days of the date of issuance or receipt, using the eSLOG format.

 Ensuring e-invoicing compliance

-The VAT in the Digital Age (ViDA) proposal may still be on the European Member States’s agenda for approval, but its importance is inevitably leaving its mark on the e-invoicing and e-reporting legislation of the supporting countries.
+The VAT in the Digital Age (ViDA), which was finally approved by the EU Finance Ministers at the 11 March 2025 ECOFIN meeting, is inevitably leaving its mark on the e-invoicing and e-reporting legislation of the supporting countries.

 For businesses not only in Slovenia, but all over the world, mandatory e-invoicing is fast becoming a reality.